-Statement Description bindkeys-file Specifies the pathname of a file to override the built-in trusted keys provided by named . cdnskey Specifies whether a CDNSKEY record should be published during KSK rollover. cds-digest-types Specifies the digest types to use for CDS resource records. check-dup-records Checks primary zones for records that are treated as different by DNSSEC but are semantically equal in plain DNS. checkds Controls whether DS queries are sent to parental agents. disable-algorithms Disables DNSSEC algorithms from a specified zone. disable-ds-digests Disables DS digest types from a specified zone. dnskey-ttl Specifies the time to live (TTL) for DNSKEY resource records. dnssec-accept-expired Instructs BIND 9 to accept expired DNSSEC signatures when validating. dnssec-loadkeys-interval Sets the frequency of automatic checks of the DNSSEC key repository. dnssec-must-be-secure Defines hierarchies that must or may not be secure (signed and validated).
+Statement Description auto-dnssec Permits varying levels of automatic DNSSEC key man- agement. bindkeys-file Specifies the pathname of a file to override the built-in trusted keys provided by named . check-dup-records Checks primary zones for records that are treated as dif- ferent by DNSSEC but are semantically equal in plain DNS. disable-algorithms Disables DNSSEC algorithms from a specified zone. disable-ds-digests Disables DS digest types from a specified zone. dnskey-sig-validity Specifies the number of days in the future when automat- ically generated DNSSEC signatures expire. dnskey-ttl Specifies the time to live (TTL) for DNSKEY resource records. dnssec-accept-expired Instructs BIND 9 to accept expired DNSSEC signatures when validating. dnssec-dnskey-kskonly Specifies that only key-signing keys are used to sign the DNSKEY, CDNSKEY, and CDS RRsets at a zone's apex. dnssec-loadkeys-interval Sets the frequency of automatic checks of the DNSSEC key repository. dnssec-policy Defines a key and signing policy (KASP) for zones.

-Statement Description dnssec-policy Defines a key and signing policy (KASP) for zones. dnssec-validation Enables DNSSEC validation in named. inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. key-directory Indicates the directory where public and private DNSSEC key files are found. managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys. max-rsa-exponent-size Sets the maximum RSA exponent size (in bits) when validating. nsec3param Specifies the use of NSEC3 instead of NSEC, and sets NSEC3 parameters. nta-lifetime Specifies the lifetime, in seconds, for negative trust anchors added via rndc nta. nta-recheck Specifies the time interval for checking whether negative trust anchors added via rndc nta are still necessary. parent-ds-ttl Sets the time to live (TTL) of the DS RRset used by the parent zone. parent-propagation-delay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers. parental-source Specifies which local IPv4 source address is used to send parental DS queries.
+Statement Description dnssec-secure-to-insecure Allows a dynamic zone to transition from secure to inse- cure by deleting all DNSKEY records. dnssec-update-mode Controls the scheduled maintenance of DNSSEC signa- tures. dnssec-validation Enables DNSSEC validation in named. inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. key-directory Indicates the directory where public and private DNSSEC key files are found. managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys. max-rsa-exponent-size Sets the maximum RSA exponent size (in bits) when val- idating. nsec3param Specifies the use of NSEC3 instead of NSEC, and sets NSEC3 parameters. nta-lifetime Specifies the lifetime, in seconds, for negative trust an- chors added via rndc nta . nta-recheck Specifies the time interval for checking whether negative trust anchors added via rndc nta are still necessary. parent-ds-ttl Sets the time to live (TTL) of the DS RRset used by the parent zone. parent-propagation-delay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers.